pypa/packaging.python.org/README.txt

-The "Hitchhiker's Guide to Packaging" is a guide focusing on current best-practices for working with Python distributions (third-party software distributions of Python packages and modules).
+The "Python Packaging User Guide" is a guide focusing on current best-practices for working with Python distributions (third-party software distributions of Python packages and modules).
 It covers finding, installing, creating, and distributing packages, as well as